 Speak to the course coordinator if you believe you may hold other Units of Competency that could be considered for credit towards the qualification.

-During this course, students will complete 5 days work placement – usually 1 day per week over 5 weeks.
+During this course, students will complete 3 days work placement.
 This is in addition to the 3 weeks students have completed while at school (a total of 4 weeks for the full qualification).
 Prior to commencing the course, a representative from the school will make contact to assist you to arrange a suitable placement.

-Days worked as part of a School Based Traineeship satisfy these requirements.
+Days worked as part of a School Based Traineeship in this industry satisfy these requirements.

 This course is competency based and the student’s performance is recognised against a prescribed industry standard.
 Assessment strategies may include: